A Generic Construction on Self-orthogonal Algebraic Geometric Codes and Its Applications

 \section{Conclusion and further study}

-\qquad In this paper, we generalized the criterion for self-orthogonality and applied it to construct self-orthogonal and self-dual codes over function fields arising from Artin-Schreier extensions of $\mathbb{F}_{q^2}(x)$.
+\qquad In this paper, we generalized the criterion for self-orthogonality and applied it to construct self-orthogonal and self-dual codes over function fields arising from Hermitian curves and their quotients over $\mathbb{F}_{q^2}$.
 These codes demonstrated both strong parameters and desirable Euclidean or Hermitian self-orthogonal (or self-dual) properties.
-The following Tables present a comparison of our results with existing findings.
+The following tables present a comparison of our results with existing findings.

-In Table 1, the quantum codes $[[mq^2-mq+q, mq^2-m-2r-1, \geq r-mq+m+q+1]]_q$ can be seen as a generalization of the result in \cite{J}, where $q$ is an odd power of $2$ and $m=3$.
-In Table 2, compared with \cite{Sok}, for even $q$, we obtain codes with greater flexibility in parameters and longer lengths.
-Furthermore, for odd $q$, since $n$ is odd, Euclidean self-dual codes do not exist.
-However, Euclidean almost self-dual codes were constructed.
-In particular, we could construct quantum codes with improved parameters compared to those in \cite{Sok}, as shown in Table 3.

-Moreover, since Kummer extensions possess rich algebraic structures comparable to those of Artin-Schreier extensions, they offer promising potential for the construction of self-orthogonal codes with improved parameters.
-Therefore, a deeper understanding of Kummer extensions may lead to the development of more codes with even better performance.